greatroboticslab/finegrainedcascade/README.md

 ## (5) Information of Laser Classification Model

-Based on TensorFlow ...
-TBD
+Based on TensorFlow, see LCA-CNN/README.md for more details:

+step1. prepare the laser data using `laser_rotate.py` step2. run `laser_train.py` for training.